-Along with cubital tunnel syndrome, carpal and radial tunnel syndromes are disorders that impact the wrist and forearm.
+Along with disorder of cubital tunnel syndrome, carpal and radial tunnel syndromes are disorders that impact the wrist and forearm.

 What are Carpal Tunnel and Radial Tunnel Syndromes?